nanolaba/readme-generator/README.md

 **Manual download**

 Get the JAR from [Maven Central](https://repo1.maven.org/maven2/com/nanolaba/readme-generator/0.1).
-Add it to your project's classpath
+Add it to your project's classpath.

 After this, you can call the file generation function in your project by passing the same parameters as in the console application, for example: